IlKoKaIl/ClosestPairOfPoints/README.md

 # ClosestPairOfPoints
-Three algorithms to solve a closest pair of points problem.
-Using brute force, recursion and multiple processes + recursion Implemented in C and the program solves the problem describes here in O(nlogn) time.
+Three algorithms to solve a closest pair of points problem as described here https://mcs.utm.utoronto.ca/~209/assignments/clrs_closest_points.pdf.
+Using brute force, recursion and multiple processes + recursion
+Implemented in C and the program solves the problem describes here in O(nlogn) time for the parallel solution.

 There are 3 solutions implemented: closest_brute which uses brute force to solve the problem